DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Get more information about mortgage loans with PNC »

-Staci Titsworth is a regional mortgage manager at PNC Bank
+Staci Titsworth is a mortgage territory sales manager at PNC Bank

 Titsworth strongly recommends that buyers get a home warranty, which can help cover the cost of certain repairs and help protect against financial surprises following move-in.
 Many sellers include a home warranty, or you can ask your agent to negotiate it into your contract.